-The Academy of Finland requires that Academy-funded projects commit to ensuring immediate open access to their peer-reviewed articles in accordance with Plan S principles and Finland’s national policy for open access to scholarly publications.
-This requirement applies to projects funded from Academy calls opened after 1 January 2021.
+The Research Council of Finland requires that projects funded by us commit to ensuring immediate open access to their peer-reviewed articles in accordance with Plan S principles and Finland’s national policy for open access to scholarly publications.
+This requirement applies to projects funded from Research Council calls opened after 1 January 2021.
 The requirements that apply to projects funded earlier are available in the funding terms and conditions that were in use at the time the funding decision was made.

-The Academy requires open access according to Plan S definitions.
+The Research Council requires open access according to Plan S definitions.

-The Academy requires that Academy-funded researchers and research projects make research outputs wholly or partially produced with Academy funding available to the public immediately after publication.
+The Research Council requires that researchers and research projects funded by us make research outputs wholly or partially produced with Research Council funding available to the public immediately after publication.
 As regards peer-reviewed articles, this can be done in three ways:

 1) By publishing the article in a Plan-S-compliant scientific journal based on immediate open access